 We love this fun little village in Provo.
 It’s FREE to visit and the volunteers do a great job of making everything fun.
 Make sure to play pioneer games at the school house, and watch the blacksmith work on his tools.
 They always have extra fun things on Pioneer Day!

 One of our favorite state parks, This is the Place has a lot of great pioneer activities all year round.
 Everyone dresses and acts like the pioneers would, and they teach you about the life they lived.
-They have extra activities going on on Pioneer Day, including parades and candy cannons.
+They have extra activities going on on Pioneer Day (July 23 & 25 in 2022), including parades and candy cannons.
 It’s a fun spot to be a pioneer.
 This is the Place Heritage park is located in SLC across the street from Hogle Zoo.

 Every year during the month of July, you can go on a FREE historic scavenger hunt through Gardner Village in West Jordan.
-The village is so pretty to talk through, and it’s fun to learn the history of the area.
-Also, when you’re done, you can earn a small treat for a reward.
+The village is so pretty to walk through, and it’s fun to learn the history of the area.
+They decorate with red, white, and blue for the month of July, so there are lots of great photos spots.
+Also, when you’re done, you can earn a small treat for finishing the scavenger hunt.

 This museum is located in downtown Salt Lake City.
 It is a huge museum filled with old pioneer relics, including a piano that made it across the plains and Brigham Young’s wagon.
 This museum is run by the Daughters of the Utah Pioneers and they have tons of satellite museums all through Utah.
 These smaller museums are sometimes only open on Pioneer Day, so check and see if there is one near you.
 Here is the list of museums.
 Entrance is FREE to all of their museums.